thunderer/Shortcode/README.md

 ## Installation

-To install it from Packagist execute
+This library is available in Composer as `thunderer/shortcode`, to install it execute:

 ```
 composer require thunderer/shortcode
 ```

-in your terminal or manually update your `composer.json` with
+or manually update your `composer.json` with:

 ```
 (...)